mdolidon/hamster/README.md

 The Hamster is made to hoard websites, partly or completely, to make them available online or offline in an adapted form.

 Its main difference over other mirroring and offline-reading tools is the **simple yet expressive configuration language that lets it easily wrap around complex situation**.
-With regards to flexibility, it really is the tool that I missed before writing it.
+With regards to this balance, it really is the tool that I missed before writing it.

 The hamster was designed with very large jobs in mind that require a fair amount of flexibility (such as bulletin boards) and emphasized reliability, but is also well suited for simple jobs.